Hot car hacks to keep your car cool

 Elnahas used a temperature gun to measure heat readings inside a white car and a black car.
 The white car's temperature was 95 degrees, and the black car's was 130 degrees.
 But even if you choose to drive a black car, you can still keep it cool by checking your fluids before you even get behind the wheel.

-"Check your freon, make sure it is full to the top and the car is cooling the way it is supposed to," Elnahas says.
+"Check your (coolant).
+Make sure it is full to the top and the car is cooling the way it is supposed to," Elnahas says.

-And if your car overheats, turn the heater on to remove heat from the engine, pull over in a safe place, open the hood, and do not drive your car while it is overheating," he said.
+And if your car overheats, Elnahas recommends you turn the heater on to remove heat from the engine.
+Then pull over in a safe place, open the hood to release the heat and turn the engine off.
+Do not drive your car while it is overheating.

 The only thing worse than a hot car is a car that doesn't run at all.